 Handling Bounces with AmazonSNS

-If you are sending your Campaigns with Amazons Simple Email Service you can use the regular Bounce option that comes with Mailster.
-If you like to have more control on bounces you should switch to AmazonSNS.
+If you are sending your Campaigns with Amazon’s Simple Email Service you can use the regular Bounce option that comes with Mailster.
+If you like to have more control over bounces you should switch to AmazonSNS.

 Using Multi language Newsletter with WPML

-What you need Mailster Newsletter Plugin Mailster WPML Add on WPML Multilingual CMS Create your forms Create a form for each language you like to use.
+What you need Create your forms Create a form for each language you like to use.
 Translate the strings on the settings page to the specific language.
 Create translated Newsletter Homepages.
-If you haven’t created your newsletter homepage for your base language check out this […]
+If you haven’t created your newsletter homepage for your base language check out this article.
+You can quickly add the newsletter shortcodes from the […]

 Send your Newsletters via Mailgun